With only a seed, a pot and some soil you can start seeds. With a few more tips you can start them successfully.

 Watering from above will a) disturb the seeds you just planted and b) seedlings that are in soil that's too wet on top are more prone to damping off, a condition where your newly formed seedling falls over dead for no apparent reason and without any warning.

 Keeping the air moving around the plants helps to prevent the top of the soil from staying too wet.
-So a fan also helps with preventing damping off.
+So a fan also helps with preventing damping off, and strengthens the plants, giving them sturdy stems.

 Whether you're growing your plants in a windowsill or under grow lights, surround the area with white foam core or bristol boards.
 It'll reflect as much light as possible back on the plants.
 And more light is always better for well developed plants.

-Seedlings need 15 hours of light a day.
-That’s a lot of light.
+Seedlings need 16 hours of light a day.
+That's a lot of light.
 Since most people have their grow lights in the basement or an out of the way room, turning the lights on and off will first be a pain and second be forgotten.
-Just get a timer and set it to come on at 7 a.m. and go off at 10:00 p.m.
+Just get a timer or even better, a smart plug. and set it to come on at 7 a.m. and go off at 11:00 p.m.
 Done.

 Touch em', move em', shake 'em.
 Just running your hand over the top of your plants gets them ready for the terrifying world of wind and rain they're soon going to be up against.